 We get into this salvation mentality.
-We think we just have to get people saved, and then once we do that, we think we’re done.
+We think we just have to get people saved, and we’re done.
 I truly don’t believe that’s where it ends.
-I truly believe that salvation is just the beginning.
-It’s the beginning of a life of discipleship.
+I truly, truly, truly believe that salvation is just the beginning of a lifestyle of discipleship that we begin to live.
 It’s living out an understanding of what the Gospel means.

 What is the Good News?
 I mean, what is the Jesus Gospel?
 That you have to accept Christ or rot in hell?
-There are people out there who are seriously claiming that a threat like that is “good news.”
-I’m sorry, but that doesn’t make a whole lot of sense to me.
+I’m sorry, but you’re seriously telling me that sounds like good news?
+That doesn’t make a whole lot of sense to me.

 You hear people ask, “Did Jesus speak the Gospel?”
 And some people will say He didn’t.
-They will say He couldn’t have.
-They will say the Gospel didn’t come until after Jesus died.
+They’ll say He couldn’t have.
+They’ll say the Gospel didn’t come until after Jesus died.

-Sometimes I ask myself why I live the way I live, and that nails what I’m saying here.
+Sometimes I ask myself why I live the way I live.
+That’s the question!
+That nails what I’m saying here.
 Why do I live the way I live?
 I don’t ask myself why I am the way I am.
-I know the answer to that.
+I know the answer.
 I’m saved.
 I’m justified by Christ.
 But I don’t assume that means I’m good.
 I’m not necessarily good.
 I’m not necessarily right.
 I’m not necessarily on the right path.
-I examine the way I live, because I want to be His disciple.

 Do I mess up?
 Yes.
 Am I always good?
 No. Am I always on the right path?
 No. But when I get off on the wrong path, I ask the Spirit to lead me back.
 And I believe that the Spirit does, because I want to live as a disciple of Jesus.
 I want to be deeper, I want to go further, I want to be on His path.